 As we get older, our sleep patterns may change.
 We may become sleepy earlier, or wake up too early in the morning, or wake up not rested even after 7-8 hours sleep.
-Older people need the same amount of sleep, as adults from the age of 20, unfortunately many older people often get less sleep than they need.
-Statistics shows that 36 per cent of adults over the age of 65 take more than 30 minutes to fall asleep.
+Older people need the same amount of sleep; as adults from the age of 20, unfortunately, many older people often get less sleep than they need.
+Statistics show that 36 percent of adults over the age of 65 take more than 30 minutes to fall asleep.

 Also, older people sleep less deeply and wake up more often throughout the night, which may be why they need at least one nap during the day.

-There are many explanations of why this happening to the older people.
+There are many explanations of why this was happening to the older people.
 As we get old, our bodies produce less of melatonin, the hormone that promotes sleep.
-Also, we become more sensitive to changes of the environment, such as noise.
+Also, we become more sensitive to changes in the environment, such as noise.

 The importance of sleep for older adults: